The Siren in Greek Mythology and Modern Times

 Sirens are mythological creatures originating in Greece.
-The sirens were once thought to have been considered deities at some point, but may have fallen from their position amongst the Greek gods.
-Sirens are known to have lived on an Island off of the coast of Greece, or possibly Italy, and they produced such a beautifully seductive song that they would lure weary sailors into dangerous waters and onto jagged rocks...inevitably causing the sailors' untimely deaths.
+The sirens were once thought to have been goddesses, but may have fallen from their position among the Greek pantheon after some unknown misdeed.
+Sirens are known to have lived on an island in the Mediterranean Sea, and they produced such a beautifully seductive song that they would lure weary sailors into dangerous waters and onto jagged rocks inevitably causing the sailors' untimely deaths.
 In the older writings, the sirens were said to have the head of a woman and the body of a bird.
-This belief in the sirens' appearance is demonstrated in the painting to the upper right.
+This belief in the siren's appearance is demonstrated in the painting to the upper right.

 Some of the Greek mythology states that the Sirens were punished by the Goddess Demeter, after they were unable to find and rescue Demeter's kidnapped daughter, Persephone.
 The sirens were turned into half-bird creatures and banished to an uninhabited island in the Mediterranean.
 No one is sure exactly which island this is, or if it ever really existed.

-Throughout mythological history, there has only been two tales in which lucky men have escaped their rocky deaths from the enchanting Sirens' songs.
+Throughout mythological history, there has only been two tales in which lucky men have escaped their rocky deaths from the enchanting sirens' songs.
 One of those sirens tales was that of Odysseus in Homer's Odyssey.
-Odysseus was smart enough to demand his men to stuff balls of wax into their ears while approaching and passing the Sirens' island; however, Odysseus was also a very adventurous man...and a man nonetheless, so he had himself tied to the mast in order to hear the Sirens' music.
+Odysseus was smart enough to demand his men to stuff balls of wax into their ears while approaching and passing the Sirens' island; however, Odysseus was also a very adventurous man, so he had himself tied to the mast in order to hear the sirens' music.
 Why would he have to be tied down?
-Well, if the ship wasn't going to be sucked into the rocky waters of the Sirens' island, there were tales that men would dive off of their ships to get to the Sirens...still leading to their deaths by way of the sharp rocks off the coast of the island.
-Or maybe he liked that sort of thing...
+Well, if the ship wasn't going to be sucked into the rocky waters of the Sirens' island, there were tales that men would dive off of their ships to get to the Sirens, still leading to their deaths by way of the sharp rocks off the coast of the island.

 Another one of the "escape the sirens" tales was that of Jason and the Argonauts.
 The men's brush with death came very swiftly, but they were blessed enough to have a very talented and intelligent musician on board their ship...Orpheus.
 Orpheus bravely and effortlessly played an undulating song loud and beautifully enough that it drowned out the sounds of the Sirens' instruments of destruction.
 I would have given Orpheus a pay raise for sure and a free spot on every one of my voyages thereafter!